A list of questions and answers specifically for parents and families of our students

 Q: Why did I not receive a tuition bill in the mail?

-A: All UNH tuition bills are processed electronically and can be paid electronically
+A: All University of New Haven tuition bills are processed electronically and can be

-through the ePay system.
-Students receive an email at their UNH email account notifying
+paid electronically through the ePay system.
+Students receive an email at their University

-them when a new tuition bill is available for review and payment.
-In addition to
+email account notifying them when a new tuition bill is available for review and payment.

-this, the ePay system is accessible 24/7 in real time so an up to date balance due
+In addition to this, the ePay system is accessible 24/7 in real time so an up to date

 Q: How can I access my student’s tuition bill or account activity?